theduckylittle/websdk-foss4g-na-2018/presentation.md

 ## Now we have a data model!

-- Anything that can be represented in JSON can be represented by redux.
+- Anything that can be represented in JSON can be represented by Redux.
-- This was really the last peice of the puzzle.
+- This was really the last piece of the puzzle.

 ## What does the SDK provide?

 - Reducers and Actions that are based on the Mapbox GL Style spec
 - Components to render the style spec including:
   - A basic layers catalog
-  - Popups
+  - Pop-ups
   - Navigation elements (Zoom controls, etc.)
   - The map!